kasnk/clipvault/README.md

 ### Steps

 1. **Clone the repository:**

    bash
-    npm install
+    npm start
-    1. Open the ClipVault web application in your browser.
+    ## Usage

+### Sending Files and Text

-2. Enter the text or upload the file you want to share.
+1. Enter the text or upload the file you want to share.
-3. Configure the receiver limit and expiry time as needed.
+2. Configure the receiver limit and expiry time as needed.
-4. Click the "Share" button.
+3. Click the "Share" button.
-5. A unique 4-digit code will be generated.
+4. A unique 4-digit code will be generated.
 Share this code with the intended recipient.

 ### Receiving Files and Text